Lawrence: After Arabia (2021)

-"Lawrence: After Arabia" tells the story of the last 10 years of the life of the 20th century hero, T.E.
+Retiring to his cottage in Dorset Lawrence hopes to forget his past fighting in Arabia but soon he is drawn into political intrigue and his many enemies begin to plot against him.
+Was a motorcycle crash an accident or attempt at assassination by the British Secret Service?
+"Lawrence: After Arabia" tells the story of the last years of the life of the 20th century hero, T.E.
 Lawrence - Lawrence of Arabia.
-It asks the question as to whether his death in May 1935 was an apparent motorcycle accident or murder engineered by the British Secret Service and if so why?
 Lawrence was a writer and poet with friendships with GB Shaw, Thomas Hardy, Henry Williamson, EM Forster, Siegfried Sassoon and others but he was also a political agitator and good friends with Winston Churchill.
-During that decade Lawrence centred his life at Cloud's Hill, his simple cottage near Bovington in Dorset where he spent those 10 years escaping the "Lawrence of Arabia" and hero epithets by using pseudonyms and changing his name.
+Lawrence lived at Cloud's Hill, his simple cottage near Bovington in Dorset where he spent years escaping the "Lawrence of Arabia" and hero epithets by using pseudonyms and changing his name.
 He still had strong ties with his Arab friends, was building bridges with Mosely and the Blackshirts and was also be prepared for a leadership position in the Secret Service.
-There is also strong evidence that, in common with many other soldiers, he suffered from depression and post traumatic stress disorder.
+In common with many other soldiers, he suffered from depression and post traumatic stress disorder.
 His uncompromising and direct manner and beliefs created many powerful and influential enemies.
 Chronologically the story follows on from David Lean's "Lawrence of Arabia" (1962) with the late Peter O'Toole playing Lawrence and "Dangerous Man: Lawrence After Arabia" (1990) with Ralph Fiennes who played the title role.
-The screenplay is a British period drama and a character study of a man that uses extracts from letters and other contemporaneous documents from the period to reconstruct the final years of Lawrence's life, the accident, inquest and his funeral and explores why there was a conspiracy by the authorities to eliminate him.
+The screenplay is a British period drama and a character study of a man that uses extracts from letters and other contemporaneous documents from the period to reconstruct the final years of Lawrence's life, the accident, inquest and his funeral and why the authorities want to eliminate him.